Deliver Us from Evil (1973 film): Production

 The film was originally called Fair Game.
-It was shot in Mount Hood in Oregon's Cascade Mountains.
+It was shot in Mount Hood National Forest in Oregon's Cascade Mountains.
 "It's a masculine film, shot against the masculine country essential to an action-suspense drama," write Kennedy.
 "We expect it to be compared with The Treasure of Sierra Madre."

 Reception

 Critical response

 The Los Angeles Times said the film was predictable but praised George Kennedy's performance.

 Release

 Deliver Us from Evil was released on DVD on September 6, 2006, by Warner Home Video.